SCVOA Executive Board

 The number one goal of the “Lavorata Team” has been to revitalize the Downtown Business District.
 Some of the major projects include the development of a Downtown Master Plan and Walkability Study, and obtaining grants to improve pedestrian safety.
 Newsday recently featured Lindenhurst as a growing “culinary hub,” providing new and diverse destinations for both locals and visitors.

-Over the two-and-a-half years that Mayor Lavorata has been in office, many improvements have been implemented in the village including: the TRITEC $100+ million dollar, 260-unit apartment complex has begun construction; old, dilapidated, blighted houses have been demolished and parking for the Downtown constructed; Village-owned municipal parking lots have been cleaned up and renovated; the Department of Public Works has purchased and upgraded new equipment, including a street sweeper, dump trucks, garbage trucks, vacuum trucks, and constituent services have been vastly improved.
+Since Mayor Lavorata has been in office, many improvements have been implemented in the village including: the TRITEC $100+ million dollar, 260-unit apartment complex has begun construction; old, dilapidated, blighted houses have been demolished and parking for the Downtown constructed; Village-owned municipal parking lots have been cleaned up and renovated; the Department of Public Works has purchased and upgraded new equipment, including a street sweeper, dump trucks, garbage trucks, vacuum trucks, and constituent services have been vastly improved.
 Also, the Lindenhurst Fire Department purchased two new ambulances and two pumper trucks to ensure the safety of our residents.

 Another priority of Mayor Lavorata’s has been the ongoing renovation and physical improvements to the Lindenhurst Rainbow Senior Center, and improving the programs and services for our senior residents.
 The Rainbow Senior Center provides programs and services that not only meet the needs of our senior residents, but also provides them with a safe and social atmosphere to engage with each other and other members of the community.